cjhdev/slow_blink/readme.md

 ~~~

-## Example Usage
+## Examples

+### Serialise a String

-We want to serialise a group containing a single string type field
+We want to serialise a group containing a single string type field.

 - The group shall be named 'Hello' and shall be serialisable as type '0'
 - The single field shall be named 'greeting' and shall be a string no larger than 42 bytes